Natanaelel/TankStorage/README.md

 - Right click with a Tank to dock it.
 - Right click while crouching to pick up the Tank.

+### Tank Link
+- Link to another Tank to access the contents in multiple places at the same time.

 ### Insert modes
 - Insert All: All fluids can be inserted and extracted from the Tank Dock.
 - Filtered: Only filtered fluids can be inserted.